dslavov23/expression_calculator/README.md

 # Expression Calculator
-This is a simple calculator that evaluates mathematical expressions up to 128 characters in length.
+This is a simple calculator that evaluates mathematical expressions in base 10 and base 2 up to 128 characters in length.

 # Usage
-To use the calculator, run the main.py file and enter the expression you would like to evaluate when prompted.
-The calculator will then output the result of the expression.
+To use the calculator, run the main.py file and enter 'b' to choose a base and evaluate your desired expression, 's' to see the statistics or 'q' to terminate the program.

 The calculator supports the following operations: